luisj1983/molecule-installer/roles/installer/README.md

 It is designed to be executed on the Ansible Control Node and will make all changes **locally**.

-It is expected to work on `Ubuntu 18.xx` onwards and, potentially, `Debian 10` onwards.
+It is expected to work on `Ubuntu 18.xx` onwards up to Ubuntu 22.04 and, potentially, `Debian 10` onwards.
+Note: does not currently work on Ubuntu 23.04
 <br />

 # Roles